alexmontdor69/solar-production-attiny85/README.md

 - Transmit the data to a server

 The whole information should be able to be accessible from a web Browser

+## Branches
+display-tension-on-screen : I use this branch to test how I could get the voltage produce by the solar panel